Coined Cuisine

 • Melt this mixture on low heat, stirring constantly, until it's silky smooth.

-• Pour the sauce over your oats and cereal.
-Stir well.
+• Pour the warmed sauce over your oats and cereal.
+Stir well until the mixture is moist.

-• Line a 9x9 brownie pan with parchment paper.
-Pour the granola mix into the lined pan, and press it into an even layer.
+• Pour the granola mix into the lined brownie pan, and press it into an even layer using another sheet of parchment paper so your hands don't stick.

-• Lift the parchment paper & granola block out of the pan, then carefully cut the block into 12 even rectangular pieces.
+• Lift the parchment paper and granola block out of the pan, then carefully cut the block into 12 even rectangular pieces.

-See above for tips and tricks on how to cut without breaking too many bars!
+See recipe notes for tips and tricks on how to cut without breaking too many bars!

-• Pop the cut bars back into the fridge to set, while you melt the other chocolate chips and coconut oil together in a microwave.
+• Pop the cut bars back into the fridge to set (if needed), while you melt the remaining chocolate chips and coconut oil together in a microwave.

 • Dip the bottom of each bar into the chocolate and place on a parchment-lined sheet tray.

-• Add the remaining melted chocolate to a pastry bag or ziplock bag, snip the corner, and drizzle onto the tops of the bars.
+• Add the remaining melted chocolate to a pastry bag or plastic storage bag, snip the corner, and drizzle onto the tops of the bars.

 • Set the finished granola bars into the fridge once more to fully set.